 If your users have 2-Step Verification enabled in their Google account, you can let them authenticate to network with their username (email address) and App password.
 To generate an application specific password, do the following:

 - go to https://security.google.com/settings/security/apppasswords?pli=1

-- a new app password will be generated and displayed.
-This password can be used for authentication to your WiFi network.
+- a new app password will be created and displayed.
+This password (without spaces) can be used for authentication to your WiFi network.